 - Probation (PROB-1): placed on one semester probation.

-- Academic Plan (PROB-2): placed on an SAP academic plan.
+- Academic Plan (PROB-2): placed on a two semester probation with academic plan.

 If the appeal request is not granted, the student will remain ineligible for financial aid until they meet all minimum standards.